 Sample forms for parental/ carer consent

-Consent must be obtained from a child’s parent or carer for any Your Organisation activity involving a person under the age of 18 years or a vulnerable young person up to the age of 25.
+Consent must be obtained from a child’s parent or carer for any Small But Mighty activity involving a person under the age of 18 years or a vulnerable young person up to the age of 25.
 For young people aged 18 and over they will be asked to provide emergency contact, health and medical information.

-Your Organisation is committed to treating all sensitive personal data in a way that protects the privacy of all individuals in line with the General Data Protection Regulation 2018 (GDPR).
+Small But Mighty is committed to treating all sensitive personal data in a way that protects the privacy of all individuals in line with the General Data Protection Regulation 2018 (GDPR).

-Staff to participant ratio and risk assessment

-The NSPCC recommends staffing levels of the following:

-4 - 8 years - one adult to six children

-9 - 12 years - one adult to eight children

-13 - 18 years - one adult to ten children

-Your Organisation believes it good practice to have at least two members of paid staff or volunteers present throughout the duration of any activity.
-It is recognised that some children and young people with additional needs may require one to one or even two to one care.
-Each situation is risk assessed and judged accordingly.

 Risk assessments are completed before any activity or event and risk assessing is ongoing throughout the event/activity.